coq/platform/doc/README_2021.11.0_8.13~2021.11.md

-# Coq Platform 2021.09.0 providing Coq 8.13.2 (released Apr 2021) with updated/extended package pick Nov 2021
+# Coq Platform 2021.11.0 providing Coq 8.13.2 (released Apr 2021) with an updated package pick from Nov 2021

 The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together